The World Amateur Team Championship took place at Carton House, in Maynooth, near Dublin, from 29th August to 8th September 2018.

 In 1747, James, the 20th Earl of Kildare (and from 1766, first Duke of Leinster) married Lady Emily Lennox.
 Lady Emily was the daughter of the Duke of Richmond and a sister of Lady Louisa Connolly of Castletown.
 The story of the life and times of the sisters, Emily and Louisa, was beautifully captured by the author Stella Tillyard and made into a mini series for the BBC, entitled “The Aristocrats” which was filmed on at Carton House.

 It’s rebirth as a luxury hotel and golf resort was brought about when the Mallaghan family, who bought the estate for farmland the 1970’s built the first golf course (O’Meara) which opened in 2002, followed by the Montgomerie course two years later.
 The luxury hotel was completed in 2006 and since then Carton House has established itself as a leading resort in Europe.

-An Athlete’s Village will be created at Maynooth University, which is a10-minute journey from Carton House Golf Club.
-The Athlete’s Village will include Accommodation for teams, and an Athlete Hub which will be designed to include a range of amenities both event-related and extra-curricular in nature.
+An Athlete’s Village was created at Maynooth University, which is a 10-minute journey from Carton House Golf Club.
+The Athlete’s Village includes Accommodation for teams, and an Athlete Hub, designed to include a range of amenities both event-related and extra-curricular in nature.

-The Athlete Hub will be located a 3-minute walk from the Accommodation Complex.
-It will include the following:
+The Athlete Hub was located a 3-minute walk from the Accommodation Complex.
+It included the following:

-- Tournament Information Centre (an information desk manned by staff from the organising country, supported by trained volunteers): Accompanying the information desk will be screens and noticeboards displaying the latest tournament information, shuttle bus timetables, etc.
+- Tournament Information Centre (an information desk manned by staff from the organising country, supported by trained volunteers): Accompanying the information desk, there were screens and noticeboards displaying the latest tournament information, shuttle bus timetables, etc.